parasbagri/Website_Projects/README.md

 ## Introduction

 Get ready to dive into the world of web development with this comprehensive course.
-Whether you are a beginner or looking to sharpen your skills, these projects will help you apply your knowledge in a practical manner.
+Whether you are a beginner or looking to sharpen your skills, these projects will help you practically apply your knowledge.

 ## Projects